 Short Courses – usually less than 45 minutes

 BMJ Best Practice – provides an overview of how to access this point of care tool which provides summaries of evidence on clinical topics.
-The session will explain how it can be accessed from a computer or mobile device.
+The session will cover the key features of the website and how to download the handy app.

-Royal Marsden Manual of Clinical Procedures – electronic access – explains how to browse and search this evidence based manual of clinical skills
+Royal Marsden Manual of Clinical Nursing Procedures – electronic access – explains how to browse and search this essential evidence based manual of clinical skills using the intranet or on any PC.

 Library staff can facilitate a journal club for those who are interested.
 A suitable paper is selected in advance and then evaluated on the day by using a checklist appropriate for that study design.
 If you want the library to assist you in a journal club in your department then please contact us.